The root system is the key to a healthy tree. The soil that surrounds the roots directly affects their quality.

 Another thing is if you have pure sand in your yard.
 In this case, you need to prepare a different substrate for planting.

 Use black soil or other garden soil that is available in your area.
-Add a few bags to the place where the maple will grow and mix it with the sand.
+Add a few bags to where the maple will grow and mix it with the sand.
 You can also add some organic matter there.

 Also, mulch the surface around the maple with pine bark or wood chips.
 This will reduce the speed at which the ground dries out.
 A layer of mulch should be at least 2 inches.